zachkepe/zachkepe.github.io/content/_index.md

 +++
 title = "Zachary Kepe's Portfolio"

-# The homepage contents
 [extra]
 lead = "Welcome to my personal website!
-I am a Computer Science student at Rice University in Houston, TX.
-Here you will find my projects, resume, and blog posts.
-Feel free to explore or contact me if you have any questions or would like to collaborate."
+I am a dedicated Computer Science student at Rice University specializing in innovative research and software development.
+Here you will find detailed information about my projects, resume, and blog posts.
+Please feel free to explore and contact me for collaborations or inquiries."
 +++